Jeffrey Miller (shooting victim)

-Jeffrey Glenn Miller (March 28, 1950 - May 4, 1970) was an American student at Kent State University in Kent, Ohio, who was killed by the Ohio Army National Guard in the Kent State shootings.
-He had been protesting against the invasion of Cambodia and the presence of the National Guard on the Kent State campus.
-National Guardsmen opened fire on a group of unarmed students, killing Miller and three others.
+Jeffrey Glenn Miller (March 28, 1950 – May 4, 1970) was an American student at Kent State University in Kent, Ohio, who was shot dead by an Ohio Army National Guardsman in the Kent State shootings.
+Miller had been protesting against the U.S. invasion of Cambodia and the presence of the National Guard on the Kent State campus.
+National Guardsmen suddenly opened fire on a group of unarmed students, killing Miller and three others.
+Miller became the most highly-publicized victim of the shootings, and John Filo’s Pulitzer Prize-winning photograph of Miller appeared in several publications.
+The imagery of his death would ultimately become a symbol of the anti-war movement during the Vietnam era.

 Biography

 Miller was born on March 28, 1950, in New York, the son of Elaine Holstein and Bernard Miller.
 He was Jewish.

 Four months before his death in May 1970, Miller had transferred to Kent State from Michigan State University.
 While at Michigan State, Miller pledged Phi Kappa Tau fraternity where his older brother, Russell, had been a member.
 He and his brother had always been close and shared a birthday.
 After his brother graduated from Michigan State, Miller found himself feeling increasingly out of touch with the dominant culture at Michigan State.
 During the summer of 1969, an old friend from New York who attended Kent State urged Miller to consider transferring.
 He left Michigan State with four like-minded friends, also MSU students, in January 1970, traveling together to Ann Arbor.
 He had protested the Vietnam War with these friends at MSU.
 He went on to Kent State while three of the five remained in Ann Arbor.
 He quickly adapted to Kent State and soon had many friends, including Allison Krause and Sandra Scheuer.
 Both Krause and Scheuer — alongside William Schroeder — died alongside Miller on May 4, 1970.